aniastryjewska/aniastryjewska/README.md

-Hi, I’m Ania! 🤸‍
+**Hi, I’m Ania! 🤸‍**

-I started out my career as a researcher of ancient Chinese manuscripts...
+turned from a researcher of ancient Chinese manuscripts...

-... and here I am 10 years later, a budding full stack dev 🐣
+... to a budding full stack dev 🐣